f5devcentral/f5-agility-labs-nginx/docs/class8/module4/module4.rst

 Stop the attack.
 Use Ctrl+C.

-Verify in ELK that attack ended.
-Wait for black line in ELK graphs.
+**Wait for the vertical black line in the ELK Dashboards** which indicates the end of the attack.